 STUDENT #3: Seth, Renaissance College

-Seth was understanding of both ends of the hill but he recognized that sometimes UNB students tend to think of STU as a different planet.
+Seth was understanding but recognized that sometimes UNB students tend to think of STU as a different planet.

-At first glance, one of the students sitting at that table didn’t strike me as the type to be understandable to the situations of Arts students but he knew exactly what STU students go through.
+At first glance, one of the students didn’t strike me as the type to be sympathetic to arts students but he knew exactly what STU students go through.

 STUDENT #4: Will, Renaissance College

-One of the three students recognized that there is even a territorial rivalry for some UNB students, as the library that the two schools share is on their campus.
+One of the three gentlemen recognized that there is even a territorial rivalry for some UNB students, as the library that the two schools share is on their campus.